 Once you have made the decision to divorce, discuss mediation and make sure you both agree that it’s the best way forward.
 Discuss fees, too, and agree to make time to attend the mediation sessions.
-It makes the mediation process much smoother.
+Preparing for divorce mediation makes the process much smoother

-This is where a master list is useful, as it serves as a memory aide during your mediation sessions.
+This is where a master list is useful, as it serves as a memory aid during your mediation sessions.
 Your list should include:

 This master list will not just jog your memory when you try to divide your assets, it will also be useful when you are discussing your finances during your mediation sessions by giving you time to consider what is truly important to you and what you can live without.

 Help for yourself

 Do not underestimate how difficult it may be for you to be in the same room as your former partner discussing sensitive and emotional topics.
 So look after yourself, and consider seeking help and support from friends and family or a specialist counsellor.
 In Norwich we recommend Julie de Ruiter www.juliederuiter.co.uk, who is trained to help separating couples.

 Another source of help and support is Linda Oram Therapies.
 Linda specialises in helping people through difficult times with anxiety, unresolved grief and stress.
 For more information see www.lindaoramtherapies.co.uk.